worldbank/gld/_sources/Support/A - Guides and Documentation/GLD Manual Files/Labor.md

 - 3 = Not-in-labor force

 A person is defined as not-in-labor force if he or she is, presently not working and it is not actively seeking a job during the last 12 months or reference week.

+For further details, please see the definition of `lstatus` (7 day recall).

 **potential_lf_year**